• Skip to main content

 • Add cereal, oats, and seeds to a large bowl and mix.

-• Add marshmallows, peanut butter, honey and butter to a sauce pan, COVER, and melt over medium low heat for about 10 minutes.
+• Add marshmallows, peanut butter, honey and butter to a sauce pan, COVER, and melt over low heat for about 6 to 10 minutes (depending on how low your burner is set).
 Don't open the lid or stir, the cover helps steam and melt the marshmallows.

 • Mix heated ingredients together with a spatula or whisk until they are well combined.
 A few chunks of marshmallow is ok if it doesn't totally incorporate.